Skip to content

 Then, a PuTTY window pops up that shows you are on Perlmutter.

-Note that, if this is the first time to login to the host, you may see a 'PuTTY Security Alert' window about the new host key encountered.
+Note that, if this is the first time to log in to the host, you may see a 'PuTTY Security Alert' window about the new host key encountered.
 If the key matches what is shown on the NERSC index page, click the 'Yes' button.

 If you are going to use the same PPK file name for all ssh sessions, you can set PuTTY configuration for using the PPK file.
 Then, you don't have to run the pageant command above each time you run sshproxy.exe or when you log out from the Windows machine and log back in.
 To set the configuration, click on the PuTTY icon on your machine.
 Let's say that you want to create a configuration for connecting to Perlmutter,